-You should probably be able to go home once you are able to do the following:
+You should probably be able to go home once you are able to:

 - Get into and out of a chair or bed without much help

-- Know how to walk around with your cane, crutches, or walker
+- Walk around with your cane, crutches, or walker

-Going home from the hospital or facility does not mean you no longer need medical care.
+Going home does not mean you no longer need medical care.
 You may need help:

 - Changing wound dressings

-- Giving medicines, fluids, or feedings through catheters that have been placed into your veins
+- Taking medicines, fluids, or feedings through catheters that have been placed into your veins

 - Learning to monitor your blood pressure, your weight, or your heart rate